-1 Review of 2023
+1 Review of 2024

-2023 proved to be a most challenging year for most businesses.
-The continuing conflict in Ukraine and towards the end of the year, the terrible situation in the Middle East contributed to the difficulty of managing any business and especially those in the insurance sector.
+As for 2023, 2024 continued to be a most challenging year for most businesses.
+This was compounded with the changing political situation across continents and as a result a climate of uncertainty whilst newly elected governments settled down.
+Whilst we see hope in a resolution in Ukraine there remains tension in the Middle East and beyond.
+This has contributed to the difficulty of managing any business and especially those in the insurance sector.